PitCoder/DistributedDataBases/README.md

 ### Multidatabase System
 <p align="justify">
-A multidatabase system solution has been developed which allows **Teatro Aktuar Company** manage the furniture rented from **Mueblerias Quetzal** in order to improve their performance and operations related with inventory.
+A multidatabase system solution has been developed which allows **Teatro Aktuar** company manage the furniture rented from **Mueblerias Quetzal**, in order to improve their performance and operations related with inventory.
 </p>

 #### Development Tools and Features